-Dhanka.See Kāka.
+Dhanka, See Kāka,

 Dhañña.
 Grain.
 Grains are the seeds of various cereal grasses.
-The seven types of grain usually mentioned in the Tipiṭaka are sāli, vīhi, yava, godhūma, kangu, varaka and kudrūsa (Vin.IV,265).
-Elsewhere, the first two of these are included in a list of edible seeds (M.I.57).
-Grains like wheat and barley have a awn $(s\bar{a}ka)$ at the end of the husk.
+The seven types of grain usually mentioned in the Tipiṭaka are sāli, vīhi, yava, godhūma, kaṅgu, varaka and kudrūsa (Vin IV 265).
+Elsewhere, the first two of these are included in a list of edible seeds (M I 57).
+Grains like wheat and barley have a awn (sāka) at the end of the husk.
+The bran or pollard (kaṇa, kukkusa, kuṇḍaka or palāpa) of rice, wheat, barley or other grains was considered the most humble type of food, worthy only for slaves and beggars.
+The Jātaka tells of a once wealthy couple now reduced to penury asking help from a friend they had once helped when he was in a similar position.
+All he was prepared to give them was some palāpa.
+The poor man debated with himself whether he should demean himself by accepting such a paltry handout (Ja I 467-68).

 Sometimes rice or barley was cooked and then dried, probably to preserve it.
 Once, during a famine, some monks were given such food which was meant to feed horses.
-They pounded it in a mortar and then ate it (Vin.III.6).
-During various auspicious occasions grains of popped rice or wheat ($l\bar{a}ja$) together with flower petals of different colours would be scattered (Ja.II,240; VI.42).
-Small balls of popped rice held together with honey or molasses (madulāja) were a popular sweet as they still are today (Ja.III,539; IV,281).
-In a ritual called saddha, done for the benefit of departed ancestors, small balls of either rice or wheat dough called pindin were used (A.I,166; V,269).
-Grain merchants had a reputation for mixing chaff with the grain they sold (Ja.VI,110).
-The Jātakas advise the prudent man: 'Regularly visiting the threshing floor, the barn, the herds and the fields he should have grain carefully measured and stored in granaries, and have it carefully measured and cooked at home'(Ja.VI,297).
-See Aparanna, Godhūma, Kangu, Nīvāra, Tandula and Yava.
+They pounded it in a mortar and then ate it (Vin III 6).
+During various auspicious occasions grains of popped rice or wheat (lāja) together with flower petals of different colours would be scattered (Ja II 240; VI 42).
+Small balls of popped rice held together with honey or molasses (madhulāja) were a popular sweet, as they still are today (Ja III 539; IV 281).
+In a ritual called saddha, done for the benefit of departed ancestors, small balls of either rice or wheat dough called pindin were used (A I 166; V 269).
+Grain merchants had a reputation for mixing chaff with the grain they sold (Ja VI 110).
+The Jātaka gives this advice to the prudent man: 'Regularly visiting the threshing floor, the barn, the herds and the fields he should have grain carefully measured and stored in granaries, and have it carefully measured and cooked at home' (Ja VI 297).
+See Aparanna, Nīvāra, Tandula and Yava.

 Dhanukārika.
-A type of plant (Ja.V,420).
+A type of plant (Ja V 420).